 Ask a Georgia Car Accident Attorney about Auto Damage

-If you've been involved in a motor vehicle collision in Georgia and your vehicle sustained damage, you probably have questions about your legal rights.
+If you've been involved in a car accident in Georgia and your vehicle sustained damage, you probably have questions about your legal rights.
 This page addresses common questions.
 If you don't find an answer you need, feel free to contact a lawyer at Grant Law Office

 What is a property damage claim?

 Whose insurance company is responsible for paying a property damage claim?

 Who pays for towing and storage costs?

 What is the value of my property damage claim?

 Does the insurance company have to pay for new parts?

 My car already had some damage.
 What happens now?

 The insurance company totaled my car, but the settlement was not enough to pay off my loan.
 What do I do?